-Cobbled streets and timbered houses abound in picturesque villages throughout Aquitaine, which also reputedly comprises the largest number of well-preserved medieval bastide towns to be found anywhere in Europe.
+Cobbled streets and timbered houses abound in picturesque villages throughout Aquitaine, which also reputedly comprises the highest number of well-preserved medieval bastide towns anywhere in Europe.

-A masterpiece of Romanesque art, Moissac’s famous abbey and cloister is just one of many historic sites to visit.
+A masterpiece of Romanesque art, Moissac’s famous abbey, and cloister are just one of many historical sites to visit.

-Explore the ancient bastide town of Montauban with its fine arcades and grand pink houses.
+Explore the ancient bastide town of Montauban with its elegant arcades and grand pink houses.

 Sample the regional cuisine in one of the many superb restaurants, or browse the traditional open-air markets in medieval squares for delicious local produce to enjoy once back on board.

-Pair the wonderful cuisine with the superb wines for which this region is so well known, St. Emilion and Margaux being just two that immediately spring to mind.
+Pair the excellent cuisine with the superb wines for which this region is so well known, St. Emilion and Margaux being just two that immediately spring to mind.

-Home to the largest wine fare, Vinexpo, Bordeaux is synonymous with wine.
-While it is not possible to cruise to Bordeaux itself, you may like to visit this city before or after your cruise.
+Home to the most extensive wine fair, Vinexpo, Bordeaux is synonymous with wine.
+While it is not possible to cruise to Bordeaux, you may like to visit this city before or after your cruise.

-It is the Bordeaux wine that forms the base of the rich gravy in the traditional dish, the entrecôte marchand de vin, as well as in the renowned Sauce Bordelaise.
+It is the Bordeaux wine that forms the base of the rich gravy in the traditional dish, the entrecôte marchand de vin with its Sauce Bordelaise.